kaapstorm/samuel/12_jesus.rst

     that lives through you.

     This is what it means to live in the kingdom of God.
-And just like the way Jesus appeared to his disciples after his death, it turned out that he was there all along, and we just hadn't noticed him, but when we did it changed everything.
+And just like the way Jesus appeared to his disciples after his death, when it turned out that he was there all along and we just hadn't noticed him, but when we did it changed everything.
 So the kingdom of God has always been here.
 It took me so long to notice it.
 But now that I have, it changes everything.